GenericMage/CoinClash/Type-A/Documentation/CCSettlementRouterDocs.md

 # CCSettlementRouter Contract Documentation

 ## Overview
 The `CCSettlementRouter` contract, implemented in Solidity (`^0.8.2`), facilitates the settlement of buy and sell orders on a decentralized trading platform using Uniswap V2 for order execution.
 It inherits functionality from `CCSettlementPartial`, which extends `CCUniPartial` and `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `IUniswapV2Pair`, `IUniswapV2Router02`, `IERC20`) for token operations, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
 The contract handles order settlement (`settleBuyOrders`, `settleSellOrders`) via Uniswap V2 swaps, with robust gas optimization and safety mechanisms.
 State variables are hidden, accessed via view functions with unique names, and decimal precision is maintained across tokens.
-The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.
+The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation with try-catch returning decoded error reasons.
 All transfers to or from the listing correctly call `listingContract.update` after successful Uniswap V2 swaps, ensuring state consistency.
 Transfer taxes are handled by using the actual amount received (`amountInReceived`) in swaps.

 **SPDX License:** BSL 1.1 - Peng Protocol 2025

-**Version:** 0.0.6 (updated 2025-07-27)
+**Version:** 0.0.7 (updated 2025-07-31)

 **Inheritance Tree:** `CCSettlementRouter` → `CCSettlementPartial` → `CCUniPartial` → `CCMainPartial`